Opiates

 How opiates are taken

 Majority of the opiate drugs get into the bloodstream without any difficulty from several dissimilar means as they are fat soluble and this makes their entry into the cells easy.
-However, heroin is an exception because it dissolves in fatty substances so easily that it can even be taken up by the mucosal lining inside the nose.

 Many other opiate drugs do not dissolve in fatty substances so easily and, therefore, they cannot be soaked up by the mucosal lining of the nose properly even when snorted.